gidavies/WebAppDevOpsLab/README.md

 3. In VSTS, navigate to the Builds (Build & Release | Builds) and you should now see a build in progress.
 Click on the build number to watch the build.
 <img src="images/L2_15.png" width="624"/>

-4. When the build has completed, open the build log summary and on the right hand side scroll down to see the Deployments area.
+4. When the build has completed, open the build log summary (Build and Release | Builds | Right-click the build and View build results) and on the right hand side scroll down to see the Deployments area.
 You should see that a release to Dev is in progress and therefore Continuous Deployment has been triggered.
 <img src="images/CD_14.png" width="624"/>

 5. Click on the Dev link in Deployments to see the release logs.
 Note that the zip file (artifact) is downloaded from the build (not rebuilt) and then deployed to Azure.